LLaVA-VL/LLaVA-NeXT/docs/LLaVA_OneVision_Chat.md

 ##### Step 2: Scoring and Acquiring Feedback Data

-Once the candidate responses are generated, we utilize a feedback source (e.g., the Reward Model from LLaVA-RLHF) to score each of them.
+Once the candidate responses are generated, we utilize a feedback source (e.g., the reward signals from LLaVA-RLHF or reward signals from LLaVA-Critic) to score each of them.
 The reward model is responsible for evaluating the quality of the responses based on relevance, coherence, and appropriateness in relation to the given image-question pair.
 From the scored responses, we then select:

 - The **best** response (highest score)
 - The **worst** response (lowest score)